ManticoreGamesInc/platform-documentation/src/tutorials/ability_tutorial.md

 ### What is an Ability

 In Core, an `Ability` is an object that holds information about how to behave when used.
-You can set how long the ability lasts for, how long until the ability can be used a second time, and all sorts of other properties.
+You can set how long the ability lasts for, the cooldown of the ability until the player can use it again, and all sorts of other properties.

 While there are ways to utilize all these properties, for your first dive into abilities, we're just going to touch on the very basics.

-Abilities can either be assigned to players at the start of a game, or when they equip a special item.
+Players can equip abilities at the start of a game, or when they equip a special item.

 ---